Troutman Sanders and Pepper Hamilton have agreed to merge effective April 1, 2020.

-Mr. McGrath represents private equity portfolio companies, retail, specialty and long-term care pharmacies, long-term care organizations (including skilled nursing and assisted living facilities), group purchasing organizations, physician practices and other health care clients on a variety of matters.
+Mr. McGrath represents private equity portfolio companies, retail, specialty and long-term care pharmacies, long-term care organizations (including skilled nursing and assisted living facilities), group purchasing organizations, health systems, physician practices and other health care clients on a variety of matters.

 Mr. McGrath’s practice includes working closely with Pepper’s health care regulatory experts to counsel clients on regulatory issues under fraud and abuse laws (including the federal Anti-Kickback statute and related safe harbors), Stark, the federal False Claims Act, HIPAA and other applicable laws and regulations.